 IRS audits are about as much fun as root canals.
 Both are painful, costly and grueling.
 Unlike dental work, however, you may find your company (or your employees) audited again and again.
-Only companies that take the proper steps with their vehicle programs and processes in place have no reason for concern.
+Only companies that take the proper steps with their vehicle programs and have the correct processes in place have no reason for concern.
 But what are those proper steps and correct processes?
 Let’s dig into the ways a company can avoid a mileage-specific IRS Audit.

 Some companies still trust their employees to track business mileage manually.
 Unfortunately, this often results in mileage fraud or incomplete mileage logs.
 Without complete mileage logs, your employees can’t substantiate their business travel and reimbursements.
 Without substantiation, they could fail their audit.
 The employee would be responsible for paying penalties and back taxes.
-But it raises an important question.
-Could a failed audit cause the IRS to take a deeper look into your other mobile employees or your company as a whole?
+This raises an important concern.
+A failed audit could cause the IRS to take a deeper look into your other mobile employees and your company as a whole.

 Company-provided vehicle programs are the most expensive vehicle program option.
 Still, many employers find that fleet vehicles can be a great tool for their mobile workers.
-Of course, this depends on whether the company administers the fleet program correctly.
+Of course, this depends on whether the company administers their fleet program correctly.
 Without accurate records of the business and personal mileage put on fleet vehicles, a company could find itself on the wrong side of an audit.

-Tracking business and personal mileage sounds simple, but becomes very complex when accounting for commute mileage.
+Tracking business and personal mileage sounds simple.
+However, it becomes very complex when accounting for commute mileage.
 Many employees consider the miles driven from their home to their place of employment business mileage.
 The IRS does not.
-It considers these “commuting miles”.
+It considers these “commuting miles.”
 Employees must treat these as non-deductible, personal mileage.
 This may seem obvious for traditional office-based employees.
 However, the distinction can be lost on workers who use fleet vehicles outside of traditional work hours or those who perform most of their work on the road.

-Advances in technology have made the often-cumbersome reporting methods of the past obsolete.
-Whether you use FAVR programs, corporate fleets, or a combination of the two, tracking actual driving behavior and ensuring that you’re paying for the true costs of employees’ business travel has never been easier.
+Advances in technology have made manual, time-consuming reporting methods a thing of the past.
+Whether you use FAVR programs, corporate fleets or a combination of the two, tracking actual driving behavior and ensuring that you’re paying for the true costs of employees’ business travel has never been easier.
 Your company deserves the peace-of-mind that your vehicle program won’t contribute to the pain of an IRS audit.
 Why wait?
 Get in touch with us today.